 Access To Money

-Although most Australian shops, restaurants and cafes accept payments by card – in Australia, we call it EFTPOS – it is also a good idea to carry some cash, particularly if you are shopping at a local market.
-You will have access to your money via Automated Teller Machines (ATMs) in and around each campus.
+Although the majority of stores, restaurants, and cafes in Australia accept payments via card – in Australia, this method of payment is referred to as EFTPOS – it is still a good idea to carry some cash with you, particularly if you plan to shop at a local market.
+You will have access to your money through the use of Automated Teller Machines (ATMs), which can be found on and around each campus.

 Student-Friendly Melbourne Suburbs You May Not Know